 So my opinion?
 If you’re looking for a side gig, check out the costs.
 How much does it cost to sign up to sell?
 What is your discount on the product?
 Do you personally like the product?
 If it’s not something you like and use, you will struggle to sell it.
 Crunch the numbers and decide if it’s for you.

-But if you’re trying to make a living?
-Be very wary.
-It can be done, but those people who bring in the big bucks put in a lot of time and effort into their business.
-It’s not easier than having a full time job.
+But if you’re trying to make a living, be wary.
+It can be done, but those people who bring in the big bucks put a lot of time and effort into their business.
+It is vital to look at the market of what you are selling and determine the psychologically acceptable range of prices.
+Conjointly’s Van Westendorp PSM is a Price Sensitivity Meter that will give you information on the price range the market considers to be fair for your product.
+It’s not always easier than having a full-time job.
 In many cases, it’s more work.
 Sure, you can make your own schedule, but it’s not like you can just sit back and vacation and make money while relaxing.
 It’s not as easy as people make it seem.

 So be careful before you jump in.
 True get-rich-quick schemes never work.
 Make smart decisions and don’t throw your money away trying to make more money.